y-l-g/pogo/README.md

 ### Known Limitations

 1. **Serialization:** Resources (Database connections, File handles) cannot be passed between Main and Worker.
 Only Serializable data and Pogo channels can be passed.
-2. **Windows Process Management:** Primary support targets Linux/MacOS.
-Windows support exists but process lifecycle management differs.
-3. **Ring Buffer Tail Padding:** The strict FIFO nature requires wrapping back to the start when a payload hits the end of the buffer.
+2. **Ring Buffer Tail Padding:** The strict FIFO nature requires wrapping back to the start when a payload hits the end of the buffer.
 Unused tail bytes are tracked as `shm_fragmentation_bytes`.